 - You may encounter taxi drivers at Cu Chi Station who tell you that there are no more buses available.
 Do reject their ride offer and wait for the next bus to arrive.

 - Bring lots of water to keep hydrated because it is hot and humid.
 You can also buy water at the cafe on the way to the site.6.
 Take insect repellent.

-- Remember, this is a jungle and there were many mosquitos around.
+- Remember to use insect repellent because this is a jungle area and there are many mosquitos around.

-- Keep on eye at the time.
+- Keep an eye on the time.
 The last bus to leave from Ben Duoc is before 5.30 pm.
 If you miss the last bus, you are on your own (OUCH!!).
 You will need to look for a taxi back to Cu Chi Station, which will be very costly.